 Environmental effluents from the early Ames Laboratory buildings were unmonitored and uncontrolled.
 Radioactive effluents near these buildings could have exposed workers to unmonitored occupational environmental doses.
 An accidental release of thorium waste materials to the sanitary sewer system occurred in 1951 (Voss 1979).
-This release could have contributed to the occupational environmental dose received by Ames Laboratory workers who were involved in the incident response and is addressed in Section 4.
+This release, which could have contributed to the occupational environmental dose received by workers who were involved in the incident response, is addressed in Section 4.

-Uranium and thorium metal production involved several dusty operations that resulted in work-area contamination and potential worker inhalation and ingestion (Spedding 1947).
-The principal sources of surface contamination and airborne dust were the processes of grinding uranium fluoride into a fine powder, transferring the uranium fluoride powder from the grinder, and then mixing and loading the powder charge into the reduction crucibles.
-Because the uranium had been separated from radium and its decay products, Rn was not a potential inhalation concern (Spedding 1947).
-The principal sources of thorium surface contamination and airborne dust were the processes of preparing and drying the fine powder and mixing and loading the powder charge into the reduction crucibles (Spedding 1947).
+Uranium and thorium metal production involved several dusty operations that resulted in work-area contamination and potential worker inhalation and ingestion.
+The principal sources of surface contamination and airborne dust were the processes of grinding uranium fluoride into a fine powder, transferring the powder from the grinder, and mixing and loading the powder charge into the reduction crucibles.
+Because the uranium had been separated from radium and its decay products, 222Rn was not a potential inhalation concern.
+The principal sources of thorium surface contamination and airborne dust were the processes of preparing and drying the fine powder and mixing and loading the powder charge into the reduction crucibles (Fulmer 1947).

-There were frequent small explosions and fires associated with the uranium and thorium production operations (Payne 1992).
+There were frequent small explosions and fires associated with the uranium and thorium production operations.
 Payne (1992) cited as many as six small fires in a single day; these fires contributed to work-area contamination and potential airborne radioactive material exposures.
-No records were found to indicate that air sampling or contamination control was associated with these fires
+No records were found to indicate that air sampling or contamination control was associated with these fires.

 Personnel protection for potential dusty operations included the use of Laboratory-provided clothing and gloves, as well as restrictions on eating and smoking in areas where radioactive materials were handled.
-Although respiratory protection measures, such as gas masks and dust masks, were provided, their use was not enforced at Ames Laboratory before about 1952.
+Although respiratory protection measures, such as gas masks and dust masks, were provided, their use was not enforced before about 1952.
 Showers were recommended for workers at the end of each day, but records indicated that not all workers complied with this recommendation (Klevin 1952; Payne 1992).